Skip to main content

 Agent calls search_memory

-The agent sends a query describing what context it needs.
-This happens automatically when the agent determines that prior context would improve its response.
+The agent sends a query describing what personal context it needs.
+This happens automatically when prior context would improve the response.

 Example